 In Focus

-Recommended composition of influenza virus vaccines for use in the 2024-2025 Northern Hemisphere Influenza Season announced
+Recommended composition of influenza virus vaccines for use in the 2025 Southern Hemisphere Influenza Season announced

-(Montreux) An advisory group of experts taking part in a meeting organized by the WHO Global Influenza Programme between 19-22 February 2024 analyzed influenza virus surveillance data generated by the Global Influenza Surveillance and Response System (GISRS) and issued on 23 February 2024, recommendations on the composition of the influenza vaccines for the following influenza season.
+(Melbourne, Australia) An advisory group of experts taking part in a meeting organized by the WHO Global Influenza Programme between 23-26 September 2024 analyzed influenza virus surveillance data generated by the WHO Global Influenza Surveillance and Response System (GISRS), and issued on 27 September 2024, recommendations on the composition of the influenza vaccines for the following influenza season.

 These recommendations are used by the national vaccine regulatory agencies and the pharmaceutical companies to develop, produce and license influenza vaccines.